Thaddaeus Ropac

 Thaddaeus Ropac (born 16 January 1960) is an Austrian gallerist specializing in international contemporary art.
-He founded the Galerie Thaddaeus Ropac in 1981, and represents today more than 60 artists with his galleries in Salzburg (Austria), Paris Le Marais, Paris Pantin (both France) and London (Ely House, 38 Dover Street).
+He founded the Galerie Thaddaeus Ropac in 1981, and represents today more than 60 artists with his seven international galleries: Salzburg Villa Kast, Salzburg Halle, Paris Le Marais, Paris Pantin, London Ely House (Mayfair), Seoul Fort Hill, and Milan Palazzo Belgioso.

-Life
+Early Life

-Thaddaeus Ropac was born in Klagenfurt/Austria, and was raised in Carinthia, Austria's southernmost state.
+Thaddaeus Ropac was born in Klagenfurt, Austria, and was raised in Carinthia, Austria's southernmost state.
 He initially unearthed his passion for art on a school trip to the Kunsthistorisches Museum (Vienna Museum of Art) 1978, and by attending workshops with the Austrian sculpture artist Karl Prantl (1979–1980).
-After finishing an apprenticeship in retail trade in Lienz/ Austria (1978–1980), he founded his first gallery in 1981 and simultaneously went on to work at a first internship with Joseph Beuys for the already famous artist's exhibitions in Berlin 1981–1982.
+After finishing an apprenticeship in retail trade in Lienz, Austria (1978–1980), he founded his first gallery in 1981 and simultaneously went on to work at a first internship with Joseph Beuys for the already famous artist's exhibitions in Berlin 1981–1982.

 He spent also some time during the early eighties as freelancer in New York City.
 While in New York, Ropac became acquainted with young American artists such as Andy Warhol, Jean-Michel Basquiat, Keith Haring and Robert Mapplethorpe, which he started to exhibit as one of the first gallerists doing so in Central Europe.

 Galleries

 History

-Ropac opened his first gallery in Lienz/ Austria 1981, at the age of 21, followed by a second one in Salzburg/ Austria 1983, at the age of 23, which moved 1989 to the Villa Kast, Salzburg.
+Ropac opened his first gallery in Lienz in 1981, at the age of 21, followed by a second one in Salzburg in 1983, at the age of 23, which later would move in 1989 to Salzburg’s Villa Kast.

-He founded a third one in Paris Le Marais nine years later (1990).
+He founded a third gallery in Paris Le Marais nine years later, in 1990.
 Launched with just one exhibition room, Ropac's space today stretches across three floors on Rue Debelleyme in Paris's Marais neighborhood.

 In 2012 he opened an additional gallery in Paris Pantin, the northeast edge of Paris.
 Here he renovated a 1900 former heating systems factory in Pantin, in the east of Paris, and transformed its eight buildings to make exhibition halls, a performance centre, a library/archive, a viewing room and artists' studios.
 Ropac wanted to create a magical space to show monumental artworks, which should be accessible from Paris by metro.

-Thaddaeus Ropac opened an additional gallery in Ely House in Mayfair, London, in Spring 2017.
+Ropac opened an additional gallery in the historic Ely House, the former residence of the Bishop of Ely in Mayfair, London, in Spring 2017, followed by a gallery in Seoul's Fort Hill building in Autumn 2021, and most recently, a gallery in Milan's Palazzo Belgioso in Autumn 2026.